Awaking After Surgery with Mechanical Ventilation

 An extended hospital stay and powerful antibiotics are often necessary to get through mechanical ventilation.
 Sometimes, doing everything perfectly still results in an incident of Aspiration Pneumonia.

-Mechanical Ventilation is a method that assists or can replace breathing where a machine takes control of the breathing.
+This is a method that assists or can replace breathing where a machine takes control of the breathing.
 When a machine is used, it is more of a long term use.
 A very short term use can be when a breathing bag is manipulated by nursing or medical staff to provide the acute breathing of someone who otherwise can’t breath on their own.

 After a patient awakes and can breath on their own, especially in cases of Aspiration Pneumonia, the breathing tube can be removed and the patient will then breath on his own.